OrangeAnalyticsAI/BrightLambswww/README.md

    yarn
    ```

-3. Set up environment variables:
+3. Copy the example environment file:
    ```bash
    cp .env.example .env.local
    ```

-   Update the values in `.env.local` with your Supabase credentials.
+4. Update the environment variables in `.env.local` with your configuration:
+   - SMTP settings for the contact form
+   - Any other required API keys

 4. Run the development server:
    ```bash